Pierr0t63/Good-Weather-Project/README.md

 Member's group project :
 - to progam a weather web site including OpenWeatherMap API with some facilities to select country, city, etc... and obtain the weather.

+- "Good-Weather-Project" main folder including :
+  - "docs" folder : to store all informations about this project (screenshot, mvc, mockup, etc...)
+  - "goodweather" folder : to store all files necessary to local webserver